preciofishbone/OmniaDocsG2/user-options/read-news/index.rst

 .. image:: news-list-example-reading-v7.png

 Note the metadata info that this news relates to Human Resources.
 Also note the two lists to the right: Related News and Latest News.
+You can read additional news by just clicking there.

 The Page Rollup block can be used on any publishing page in Omnia.